Petrinja killings: Timeline

 Petrinja fell to Serb forces on 21 September 1991.
 In occupied Petrinja and surrounding villages, Serb forces committed numerous crimes against Croatian civilians who did not want to leave their homes, but also some Serb civilians who did not agree with such a policy.
 The highest number of murders committed against the remaining Croatian civilians in this area was recorded in the period from September to December 1991, and even until June 1992, when several entire families were killed in their homes, in the streets or disappeared, in addition to numerous individual killings and abductions of civilians.
-The highest number of casualties in the city of Petrinja, occurred during September 1991, when 98 people were killed, and in just three days of that same month, 53 people were killed or disappeared.
+The highest number of casualties in the city of Petrinja, occurred in September 1991, when 98 people were killed, and in just three days of that same month, 53 people were killed or disappeared.

 On 6 October 1991, Serb paramilitaries burned down the nearby village of Nova Drenčina, killing at least two Croats; a civilian and a ZNG POW.

 On the 5 November 1991, four members of the Kozbašić family (including two young children, 8 and 13 years of age) were murdered by SAO Krajina forces.

 On 22 or 23 December 1991, Serb paramilitaries murdered three members of the Križević family.

 Members of the Serb unit that murdered the Križević family also abducted and killed Stjepan and Paula Cindrić, both local dentists, on 6 January 1992.

-On 16 July 1993, Serb forces fired on a group of young Croats sunbathing on the bank of the Kupa river during a ceasefire.
+On 16 July 1993, Serb forces fired on a group of young Croats sunbathing on the bank of the Kupa River during a ceasefire.
 Zrinka Gmaz (aged 19) was killed, while her younger brother (aged 16) and cousin (aged 17) were both wounded in the shooting.